padvincenzo/silence-speedup/README.md

 $ npm start
 ```

+If you also want to embed the ffmpeg binaries, [here is explained how to](https://github.com/padvincenzo/silence-speedup/discussions/6).

-If you wish to run this program from source files then you also need to install [NodeJS](https://nodejs.org/en/).
+Note: if you wish to run this program from source files then you also need to install [NodeJS](https://nodejs.org/en/).

 ## How it works
 For each video, this program will: